Myunwoo/kakao_clone/README.md

 # KaKao clone

-HTML and CSS are so awesome!
+HTML & CSS are so awesome!
+The FIRST step to become a full-stack developer!